 The origin of the corn earworm is uncertain, but likely is native to North America.
-Tobacco budworm is a native species.
-Both species can be found throughout the desert southwest and are active throughout the year where they are serious pests to head lettuce.
-They are very similar in appearance and biology, cause the same kind of damage, and their management strategies in desert vegetables are the same.
-Both species have a fairly broad host range, and can be found developing on cabbage, cantaloupe, collards, corn, cucumber, lettuce, melon, pumpkin. spinach, squash, and watermelon.
+It can be found throughout the desert southwest and is active throughout the year where is a serious pest in head lettuce.
+CEW has a fairly broad host range, and can be found developing on cabbage, cantaloupe, collards, corn, cucumber, lettuce, melon, pumpkin, spinach, squash, and watermelon.
 Other crops injured by these pests include alfalfa, clover, cotton, sorghum, and wheat.
-Larvae can also be found developing on a number of common weeds common including mallow. groundcherry. horsenettle, lambsquarters, momingglory, piqweed, purslane, raqweed, sunflower, and velvetleaf.
+Larvae can also be found developing on a number of common weeds including common mallow, groundcherry, horsenettle, lambsquarters, momingglory, pigweed, purslane, ragweed, sunflower, and velvetleaf.